aeyoll/next-day-delivery/README.md

 $isNextDayDeliveryPossible = $ndd->isNextDayDeliveryPossible();
 ```

-If the next day delivery is possible, it returns the amount of time before it is actualy possible to ship.
+If the next day delivery is possible, it returns the amount of time before it is actually possible to ship.
 Otherwise, it returns `false`.

 Options
 ---